TanzimIbthesam/TanzimIbthesam/README.md

 ### Hi there I am Tanzim Ibthesam.
-I am currently a Full Stack Web Developer working as a Teaching Assistant in Udemy helping out in Laravel and VueJS courses.I am enthusiast about web and want to write some lines of code to chnage the world.
+I am currently a Full Stack Web Developer working as a Teaching Assistant in Udemy helping out students in Laravel and VueJS courses.I am enthusiast about web and want to write some lines of code to chnage the world.
 I love both front and backend but I lean more towards the backend👋I share my learning through blogging you can check my blogs at https://dev.to/tanzimibthesam
 [![Tanzim's GitHub stats](https://github-readme-stats.vercel.app/api?username=TanzimIbthesam)](https://github.com/TanzimIbthesam/github-readme-stats)